 - Automatic Doors get you in and out of the museum and gift shop hand-free.

 - Bathrooms: An accessible toilet is available just outside the museum and gift shop for both men and women, equipped with grab-bars and a roll-up sink.
 Hooks, soap dispensers, and hand-dryers have been lowered for wheelchair access.

 - Drinking Fountain: A modified drinking fountain is between the main doors for the men’s and women’s bathrooms.
 A drink vending machine is also located nearby.

 - Picnic Tables: A small picnic area with a few tables is located adjacent to the museum and gift shop.
-Look for the access sign for the most wheelchair friendly route.
+Look for the access sign for the most wheelchair-friendly route.
 One table has been modified with an extended end for visitors in wheelchairs.
 The picnic area is covered by trees but you may likely encounter hungry mosquitoes, so come prepared.

-- Golf Cart-Shuttle Service: If you have trouble navigating the property, there is ranger-operated golf cart shuttle that can take visitors around is available at the museum and gift shop.
+- Golf Cart-Shuttle Service: If you have trouble navigating the property, there is a ranger-operated golf cart shuttle that can take visitors around is available at the museum and gift shop.
 It can only transport about five people at a time and has no wheelchair access.
 Visitors wanting to use this service must be able to transfer themselves on and off the vehicle.